Why is it important

 We foster awareness and a corporate culture of cyber security and data privacy.
 All employees are required to complete training and pass a relevant test annually.
 They are to familiarise themselves with the applicable policies and strictly adhere to cyber security and data privacy rules, regulations and best practices.
 We enforce a zero-tolerance policy for violators and will take appropriate disciplinary or legal action based on the nature and severity of the offence.

-We reviewed our operational framework, policies and guidelines to ensure compliance with applicable laws and regulations, such as the Personal Data Protection Act B.E.
+We reviewed and enhanced our operational framework, policies and guidelines to ensure compliance with applicable laws and regulations, including the Personal Data Protection Act B.E.
 2562 (2019) and the Cyber Security Act B.E.
-2562 (2019), to ensure the company has complied with the law and related regulations as well as preparing for new regulations.
+2562 (2019),as well as preparing for new regulations.
+This includes a comprehensive review and enhancement of our internal Information Technology Security Policy to strengthen cyber security governance, data protection practices, and readiness for emerging regulatory and digital risks.

 Training and Corporate Culture